Aníbal Kerpel

-Aníbal Kerpel is an Argentine producer, engineer an mixer.
-Member of the progressive rock band Crucis, he began a successful career as a producer after the split of the band, working with artists such as Los Prisioneros, Café Tacvba, Divididos, Molotov, Gustavo Santaolalla, Bersuit Vergarabat, Juanes and Árbol, among others.
+Aníbal Kerpel is an Argentine producer, engineer and mixer.
+A member of the progressive rock band Crucis, he began a successful career as a producer after the split of the band, working with artists such as Los Prisioneros, Café Tacvba, Divididos, Molotov, Gustavo Santaolalla, Bersuit Vergarabat, Juanes and Árbol, among others.
 During his career he has received a Grammy Award and over ten Latin Grammy Awards.

 Career

 Kerpel was one of the members of the progressive rock band Crucis, playing the keyboards.
 The band released two studio albums, Crucis in 1976 and Los Delirios del Mariscal in 1977, before splitting in 1977.
 After the end of the band, Kerpel began working as producer for various artists, many times co-producing with Argentine musician Gustavo Santaolalla.
 In 1985, he worked as assistant producer on the album De Ushuaia a La Quiaca by León Gieco.
 The project was produced by Santaolalla and recorded in various parts of Argentina.

 In 1990, he produced Corazones alongside Santaolalla, the fourth studio album by Chilean band Los Prisioneros.
 The album was recorded in California and included some of the band's most famous songs like "Estrechez de Corazón" and "Tren al Sur".
 In 1992, Kerpel participated as associate producer on the debut album by Mexican band Café Tacvba, also known as Café Tacuba.
 This would be the first of many collaborations with the band.
 During the 1990s, Kerpel worked as engineer and assistant producer on many albums including La Era de la Boludez by Divididos, the self-titled debut solo album by Jorge González, Re, Avalancha de Éxitos and Revés/Yo Soy by Café Tacvba and ¿Dónde Jugarán las Niñas? by Molotov.
 In 1997, Kerpel founded Surco Records with Santaolalla, a record label in conjunction with Universal Music.